Biospheric Foundation Circa 2013- 2015

 The Biospheric Foundation, based in an Urban Splash mill by the banks of the River Irwell in Blackfriars, was supposed to be a state-of-the-art urban growing centre that featured chickens, bees and greenhouses on its flat roof, a forest garden outside and an `aquaponics' system inside, where fish waste provides the food source for growing plants, and the plants provide a natural filter for the fish's water.

-Three years later, the Biospheric Foundation Community Interest Company, which ran the project, had gone bust, with debts totalling £105,265, including £46,893 to the Salford City Council, with assets estimated to bring not a penny back to creditors.
+Three years later, the Biospheric Foundation Community Interest Company, which ran the project, had gone bust, with debts totaling £105,265, including £46,893 to the Salford City Council, with assets estimated to bring not a penny back to creditors.

 By 2015 Vincent Walsh had moved on with a new company, Biospheric Studio.
 With £100,000 of funding in September of that year from a private investor, Vincent Walsh was planning on developing a new mobile mushroom farm, with the intent to sell the fungi to The Lowry Hotel in Salford and to the restaurant Tampopo in Manchester UK.